 3. Relaxes the Mind and Body

 Spikenard is a relaxing and soothing oil for the skin and mind; it’s used as a sedative and calming agent.
 It’s also a natural coolant, so it rids the mind of anger and aggression.
-It sedates feelings of depression and restlessness, and can serve as a natural way to bust stress.
+It sedates feelings of depression and restlessness and can serve as a natural way to relieve stress.

 4. Stimulates the Immune System

 Using spikenard is a natural remedy for high blood pressure because it dilates the arteries, acts as an antioxidant to reduce oxidative stress and decreases emotional stress.
-Spikenard also relieves inflammation, which is the culprit for a host of diseases and illnesses.
+Oils from the plant also relieve inflammation, which is the culprit for a host of diseases and illnesses.

 A 2012 study conducted in India found that spikenard rhizomes (the stems of the plant) exhibited high reduction capability and powerful free radical scavenging.
 Free radicals are very dangerous to the body’s tissues and have been connected to cancer and premature aging; the body uses antioxidants to prevent itself from the damage caused by oxygen.

 Like all high antioxidant foods and plants, they protect our bodies from inflammation and fight free radical damage, keeping our systems and organs running properly.